zany-face/bypass/README.md

 # School Monorepo
-Some interesting exploits/information I've collected over the years
+Some interesting exploits/information collected over the years

 ## Guides
 - How to access Discord on School WiFi